Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 **Aqeedah:**
 Khawarij first to engage to prove their position that sinners are disbelievers.
 Mu'tazila came next with their incorrect usage of logic and gained backing especially by Al-Mamun which led to famous conflict with Imam Ahmad.
-Abu'l Hasan Al-Ashari and Abu Mansur Al-Maturidi step on to the scene with their refutations of both the incorrect Mu'tazali application of logic and also the extreme aversion to rational discourse of faith by Imam Ahmad.
+Abu'l Hasan Al-Ashari and Abu Mansur Al-Maturidi step onto the scene with their refutations of both the incorrect Mu'tazali application of logic and also the extreme aversion to rational discourse of faith by Imam Ahmad.
 Leads to the development of the 3 sunni schools that are around today, Ashari, Maturidi and Athari schools.

 **Tasawwuf:**